keesschollaart81/case.schollaart.net/_posts/2016-10-20-deploy-your-azure-fuctions-using-visual-studio-team-services.md

 - Use ConnectionStrings in your functions to other resources in your ARM Template
 - Use values/settings from your CI/CD flow via the ARM Template's parameters

-The whole ARM Template is available in [the ARM Template in my example project on GitHub](https://github.com/keesschollaart81/azure-function-deploy/blob/master/AzureFunctionDeployExample/Templates/azuredeploy.json).
+The ARM Template is available in [the ARM Template in my example project on GitHub](https://github.com/keesschollaart81/azure-function-deploy/blob/master/AzureFunctionDeployExample/Templates/azuredeploy.json).

 ## Visual Studio Project
 A Visual Studio solution/project (file) is not strictly required when you want to deploy an Azure Function.
-In this Example I created a Visual Studio project of type 'Resource Group Project'.
-This is because I'd like to work in Visual Studio and because (in my experience) functions are usually part of a bigger solution.
+In this example I created a Visual Studio project of type 'Resource Group Project'.
+This is because I like to work in Visual Studio and because (in my experience) functions are usually part of a bigger solution.
 But you can also host the template and Azure Function's folder structure in your own source repository without the Visual Studio solution and project files.

 <a id="single_image" href="/img/2016/newproject.png" class="fancybox"><img src="/img/2016/newproject_thumb.png"/></a>